1713 Rosenborough Lane South

 Amenities

-Spacious home in highly desirable gated community, completely remodeled last year.
-Quartz kitchen counters, custom cabinets, stainless appliances, double oven.
-Washer/dryer included, gas fireplace, downstairs office & giant open area upstairs.
-Nest system includes doorbell camera, thermostats & 2 smoke detectors.
+Gorgeous and updated spacious home in highly desirable gated community.
+Quartz kitchen counters, custom distressed cabinets, stainless appliances, double oven.
+Washer/dryer included, gas fireplace, downstairs office and giant open area upstairs.
+Nest system includes doorbell camera, thermostats and smoke detectors.
 Breakfast room plus separate dining room.
 Master suite includes alcove, large walk-in closet, double vanity, garden tub and walk-in shower.
 Walk to Gattis Elementary, community pool and playground.
 No pets.
+Security deposit $1995.

 Perks: move-in swag bag, online rent, 24/7 emergency repairs, monthly HVAC filters & tenant referral gift cards! $20 Air Filter Program Fee to be added to monthly rent for quality air filters sent right to your door.
 This saves up to 15% on your utility bill, can prevent costly HVAC repairs, and ensures a healthy home environment.